ANDavis3907/QuizGrades/README.md

 # QuizGrades
-convert and record up to 10 numeric quiz grades to letter grades
+convert and record up to 10 numeric quiz grades to letter grades and average them